Vadim Sidur: Biography

-Sidur was born in Yekaterinoslav (currently Dnipropetrovsk, Ukraine) to a Jewish father and Russian mother.
+Sidur was born in Yekaterinoslav (currently Dnipro, Ukraine) to a Jewish father and Russian mother.
 One of the most memorable childhood memories was the events concerned the Holodomor of 1932-1933.
 Particularly, Vadim Sidur mentions mass mortality from famine in the villages, cases of corpse-eating and cannibalism, and nutrition by surrogates in his autobiographical work "Monument to the Current state".
 He also talks about the work of the Torgsin system.
 In particular, his mother exchanged a silver spoon for a kilogram of flour in this shop in Dnipropetrovsk.
-In 1942 he was drafted into the Red Army and fought in the battles of World War II near his hometown.
+In 1942, he was drafted into the Red Army and fought in the battles of World War II near his hometown.
 After being wounded in the jaw by a bullet, he was discharged as a disabled veteran.
-Sidur abandoned his plans to study medicine and entered Stroganov Moscow State University of Arts and Industry in Moscow instead, where his teachers were G.I.
-Motovilov and S.L.
-Rabinovich.
-In 1957 he became a member of the Union of Artists of USSR.
+Sidur abandoned his plans to study medicine and entered Stroganov Moscow State University of Arts and Industry in Moscow instead, where his teachers were Georgy Motovilov and Saul Rabinovich.
+In 1957, he became a member of the Union of Artists of USSR.